logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 type of particle anti-particle pair creation is constantly happening, with these particles instantly annihilating.
 This is deeply connected with the idea of black holes evaporating and obeying the 2nd law.
-However, it is also important in our reversible cellular automata to explain "user input".
+However, it is also important in our reversible cellular automata to enable "user input".

 In order to have a concious external user provide input to our universe, while also remaining reversible, particle anti-particle pairs are necessary.
 Let's